John Farley, MD, FACOG, FACS

 “The most important thing we do is listen to our patients and support them along their journey,” says Dr. John H. Farley, a gynecologic oncologist with Cancer Treatment Centers of

-America® (CTCA) at Western Regional Medical Center (Western) and Chief of the Department of Surgery's Division of Gynecologic Oncology at CTCA®.
+America® (CTCA) at Western Regional Medical Center (Western) and Chief of the Division of Gynecologic Oncology at CTCA®.
 “Our job is to help them feel better mentally, physically and emotionally, and steer them towards conquest.”

 Dr. Farley, a United States Military Academy graduate, earned a medical degree from Uniformed Services University of the Health Sciences (USUHS) in Bethesda, Maryland.
 He then

 completed a residency in obstetrics and gynecology and a fellowship in gynecologic oncology, both at Walter Reed Army Medical Center in Washington, D.C.

 As an employed physician with St. Joseph’s Hospital and Medical Center, Dr. Farley maintains numerous academic appointments including professorships with Creighton University, USUHS and University of Arizona Schools of Medicine.
 He is also associated with University of Arizona Cancer Center at St. Joseph’s Hospital and Medical Center in Phoenix, where he also practices.
 During his time in the military, Dr. Farley

 also completed non-academic appointments, including serving as the Commander of Health Care at the Detainee Facility at Bagram Air Field in Afghanistan and the Assistant Chief of the